- History and News

 Alutiiq Language K-5 Elementary

 All published Alutiiq language materials on this webpage are for educational usage.
-We would be happy to share our curriculum set with you upon request, however, we ask that you cover the cost of shipping.
-You will find audio links for lesson vocabulary in both the Northern and Southern Kodiak Alutiiq styles to support usage of language materials and activities.
-We plan to provide a password protected online discussion board [COMING SOON] for instructors and learners to post comments and suggestions for revision or expanded usage of vocabulary and resources, as they serve as living documents.
-Until this site feature is available, please direct your suggestions or inquiries for your own set of the curriculum to the Native Village of Afognak at (907) 486-6357.
+You will find audio links for lesson vocabulary in both the Northern and Southern Kodiak Alutiiq styles to support the diverse ways of speaking Alutiiq across the region.
 We hope educators will take advantage of this opportunity to share insights and recommendations so we can continue to improve these resources.

 Level I & II: 40 lessons, with Alutiiq audio files

 6 units targeted at Kindergarden through 5th grade

-In 2008, NVA received a grant from the Administration for Native Americans (ANA) to publish a Kodiak Alutiiq Language Curriculum for students in preschool through 5th grade, translating materials originally developed by neighboring Chugach Sugpiaq/Alutiiq into both Northern and Southern style Kodiak Alutiiq.
-Through this one-year Native Language Preservation & Maintenance Planning Grant, NVA implemented our Kodiak Alutiiq Curriculum Project in partnership with Chugachmiut, Alutiiq Museum, Kodiak Island Borough School District, Native Educators of the Alutiiq Region, KMXT Radio Station, with support from many other Kodiak Native organizations.
+In 2008, NVA received a grant from the Administration for Native Americans (ANA) to publish a Kodiak Alutiiq Language Curriculum for students in preschool through 5th grade, translating materials originally developed by neighboring Chugach Sugpiaq/Alutiiq into Koniag Alutiiq.
+Through this one-year Native Language Preservation & Maintenance Planning Grant, NVA implemented our Kodiak Alutiiq Curriculum Project in partnership with Chugachmiut, Alutiiq Museum, Kodiak Island Borough School District, Native Educators of the Alutiiq Region, KMXT Radio Station, with support from other Kodiak Native organizations.